 In addition, Citi has “always on” assistance programs for eligible credit card customers, including credit line increases and collection forbearance programs.

 Citi will be providing more than 75,000 employees globally with a special compensation award to help ease the financial burden of the COVID-19 pandemic.
 In the United States, a $1,000 award will be provided to employees earning under $60,000 in annual base salary.

-The Citi Foundation has announced it will provide $15 million to support COVID-19 global relief activities.
-This support will be distributed through the COVID-19 Solidarity Response Fund, No Kid Hungry, and other international, country-specific relief organizations.
+Citi and the Citi Foundation have announced they will provide over $65 million in support of COVID-19-related community relief efforts around the world.
+This support will include financial assistance to Community Development Financial Institutions (CDFIs), help providing meals to frontline workers, and charitable contributions to the COVID-19 Solidarity Response Fund, No Kid Hungry, and other international, country, specific relief organizations.

 Customers impacted by the virus are encouraged to contact Citi’s 24/7 dedicated assistance line at the number on the back of their cards.
 Read More.

 Goldman Sachs online bank, Marcus, and Apple credit card customers can take an extra month to make payments, with no penalty or additional interest, if they are financially stretched due to the coronavirus.
 Customers can access their accounts 24/7 at marcus.com or on the Marcus app.